duncombe/wikis/Home.md

 # What will the system test achieve?
 The DMAC system integration test project will assesses the maturity of DMAC implementation across IOOS Regional Associations and partner federal agencies.
 The DMAC System Integration Test will:

-1. Create test cases which incorporate multiple IOOS Regions and partners, cover a large geographic scope, employ multiple types of data, and cross scientific disciplines.
-These test cases demonstrate that data consumers can [discover](https://github.com/ioos/system-test/wiki/Service-Registries-and-Data-Catalogs), access, and use data services in a reliable and repeatable way.
+1. Create test themes which incorporate multiple IOOS Regions and partners, cover a large geographic scope,  employ multiple types of data, and cross scientific disciplines.
+These test themes demonstrate data that consumers can [discover](https://github.com/ioos/system-test/wiki/Service-Registries-and-Data-Catalogs), access, and use data services in a reliable and repeatable way.
-2. Apply these test cases to real [world problems](https://github.com/ioos/system-test/wiki/Development-of-Test-Themes) related to Extreme Events and Ecologically Sustainable Marine Energy Planning.
+2. Apply these test themes to real [world problems](https://github.com/ioos/system-test/wiki/Development-of-Test-Themes) in the form of scenarios related to Extreme Events, Species Protection & Marine Habitat Conservation.
 3. Compile a set of prioritized fixes and enhancements to DMAC data [discovery](https://github.com/ioos/system-test/wiki/Service-Registries-and-Data-Catalogs) and access services
 4. Complete highest priority fixes and enhancements
-5. Publish the test cases to encourage community education and involvement in IOOS
+5. Publish the test scenarios and their associated test scripts to encourage community education and involvement in IOOS
 6. Demonstrate the added value of federal and non-federal data integration by IOOS data management to the ocean and coastal community
 7. Ensure that we can repeat the assessment easily to measure progress over time